 “You can’t invest $1.5 million in cash in the market and not trigger banking and SEC thresholds designed to prevent organized crime money laundering.
 So how did you do it?”
 Natalie said.
 Angel gave a Cheshire cat smile as she typed her response.

 “Cryptocurrency, Natalie.
-There are Dogecoin ATMs all over Chicago.
+There are Crypto ATMs all over Chicago.
 The daily limit for a wallet is $3000.
-I kept the mob cash for one year in several long-term storage units, extracting enough cash to make a week's worth of Dogecoin buys.
-In three months, I had nearly $300k in Dogecoin had nearly $300k in cryptocurrency in three months, totaling a million in one year.
+For one year, I kept the mob cash in several long-term storage units, extracting enough cash to make a week's worth of Crypto buys.
+I had nearly $300k in cryptocurrency in three months, totaling a million in one year.
 This money I used to invest in the tech stock market lawfully.”

 “Still not buying it, Angel.
-Dogecoin ATMs have an ironclad digital trail of all transactions.”
+Crypto ATMs have an ironclad digital trail of all transactions.”

 “Natalie, I can break into any computer-based system.
 That’s my thing, my skill.
-I installed some special software patches in the particular ATM I used to cover my tracks, to attribute the transaction to a non-existent person.
+I installed special software patches in the ATM to cover my tracks and attribute the transaction to a non-existent person.
 I only did this for a year, then removed all traces of my activities.
 As I said, I returned all the mob cash to the IRS.
 You can verify that if you like.”

-Angel handed the burner phone to Natalie, who dutifully dialed the number of the Sun-Times operator.
+Angel handed the burner phone to Natalie, who dutifully dialed the number of the Sentinel operator.

-“This is the Sun-Times answering service.
+“This is the Sentinel answering service.
 How may I direct your call?”

 “I’d like to speak to Charles Randolf, the City Editor.”

-“He’s out-of-office at the moment.”
+“He’s out of the office at the moment.”

 “Connect me to his cell phone.
 You have his number.”